demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ### mobileiron-cloud-wipe-device
 ***
-This command is used to send a wipe action to the device.
-This is a potentially destructive action as it will completely wipe the device
+Sends a wipe action to the device.
+This is a potentially destructive action as it will completely wipe the device.

 #### Base Command